cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/02-OD4reinterpretation.md

 ### Open data for exact reinterpretation

 Let's remember that exact reinterpretation only requires signal events.
-Open data consists (will consist) of plenty of SM and BSM MC samples.
+Open data consists (will consist) of plenty of SM and BSM MC samples with CMS detector simulation.
 There is a chance that our signal of interest is already available in open data.

 > ## Where is the need?
 >